ssavagunji/EWallet/README.md

 4. Notification Service
 Sends notifications to users regarding transaction status updates.
 Provides real-time information to users to keep them informed about their transactions.
+5. Transaction Failure Service
+Handles the failure of transactions and rollsback to compensate the initiator.

 Initiation Flow
 User Interaction: User initiates a transaction by providing product details, cost, currency, and merchant information.
 Validation: Wallet Service validates the transaction by checking wallet balance, currency validity, and any restrictions.